-The proposed HUGS Pipeline is required to transport gas to and from the proposed new wellsites.
+The proposed HUGS Pipeline is required to transport gas to and from the proposed new wellsite.
 The HUGS Pipeline will be an extension of Iona's existing pipeline network.

-The preferred HUGS Pipeline route will be either a 5.5 - 6.5 km 250-300mm diameter underground pipeline from NPPS to the MFCT wellsite.
+The preferred HUGS Pipeline route will be a 5.5 km 300mm diameter underground pipeline from NPPS to the MFCT wellsite.
 The HUGS Pipeline will then connect into the existing NPPS - Iona gathering line.